 At this point, you can start looking for signs of a pressure-side leak.
 Check the backwash or waste line for any continuous drips.
 You can also search for underground leaks by checking the soil.
 Look for moist or soft patches in the area of your yard above the pipes that return water to the pool.

-If you suspect you have a pressure-side leak, you may need to call in a professional to find the exact location of the leak.
-If it is underground, it may take some serious work to reach and repair the leak.
-The experts at The Pool Butler are experienced in finding and fixing swimming pool leaks.
-You can contact us online or call us at 770-439-2644 and we’ll come to your home to help find and repair your pressure-side leak.
+If you suspect you have a pressure-side leak, it is best to call in a professional to find the exact location of the leak.
+It will likely take some serious repair work to find and fix a swimming pool leak if the leak is coming from underground.
+The experts at The Pool Butler are experienced in pool leaks, and we can help you find and fix a swimming pool leak to get your pool back up and running for you to enjoy.
+Contact us online or call us at 770-874-4531 and we’ll come to your home to help find and fix a swimming pool leak and pressure-side leak in no time!

 If the Pool Only Leaks With the Equipment Off